 Jessica Lachenal is a writer, editor, and immersive experience designer based in Oakland, California.
 She works primarily with the written word, devising and developing narratives for story-focused art installations and immersive experiences.

-She is also the San Francisco curator for No Proscenium, the guide to everything immersive.
+By day, she is the San Francisco curator for No Proscenium, the guide to everything immersive.

 By night, she works as an experience designer, and is a member of several Bay Area art collectives, including the Living Room Collective and the Elsewhere Philatelic Society.
 As a member of each of these groups, she’s helped devise, develop, and facilitate various art installations throughout the San Francisco Bay Area.